 In the Court of Appeal (Singapore’s highest Court), his experience lies in arguing novel and difficult points of law.
 His successful cases as lead advocate include a landmark 5-Judge decision on defamation, and leading decisions on insolvency/trusts law and tort law.

 Yong Seng also has a busy international arbitration practice, representing airlines, power generators, media companies and healthcare companies.
 He successfully acted for a Japanese MNC in one of the first arbitrations under the 2016 SIAC Expedited Procedure, and subsequently defended the award in the High Court.

 The Legal 500 Asia Pacific has recognised Yong Seng as one of his department’s “key partners”, noting that he is a commercial litigator and “employment disputes expert” who “is a real joy to work with, is really smart and fights your corner.
 He is a rising star and punches well above his weight."

 Yong Seng has Government experience as an Assistant Director in the Ministry of Law in 2009/2010.
 He is also active in legal scholarship.
 At Singapore Management University, he serves as Adjunct Faculty where he teaches a course on Commercial Remedies in Litigation.
-At the Singapore Academy Law (SAL), currently serving as the Subject Editor for Employment Law for SAL Practitioner (a journal of the Singapore Academy of Law), and has published in leading international and local journals like the Singapore Academy of Law Journal, SAL Practitioner, Global Arbitration Review and Business Law International.
+At the Singapore Academy Law (SAL), currently serving as the Subject Editor for Employment Law for SAL Practitioner, and Co-Editor of the SAL Annual Review of Singapore Cases (Equity and Trusts).

 Yong Seng was educated at Oxford University.
 He took a B.A.
 (Hons) in Law in 2003 (converted to M.A. in 2013), and a B.C.L. in 2004.
 At Oxford, he was an Exhibitioner and a College Book Prize winner at Pembroke College.